dylanparsons/dylanparsons/README.md

+Hey, I’m Dylan.
-I’m Dylan, and I build fast, practical tools for real-time systems, automation, and computer vision.
+I build high-performance tools for real-time systems, automation, and computer vision.

-I like software that disappears into your workflow—tools that make things faster, cleaner, or just less annoying.

-Most of my work is in .NET, C++, and Python.
-I’ve built everything from production-line defect detectors to custom CI pipelines, and I’m always chasing ways to make systems more responsive and maintainable.

-Sponsorship helps me explore side projects, open source contributions, and occasionally buy a weird new sensor or some dog treats for my shop assistant.
+My focus is on practical solutions—speeding up workflows, solving system bottlenecks, and creating developer tools that save time.
+I like working where performance and usability intersect.

+Tech I use:
+C#/.NET, C++, Python, SQL, and whatever else gets the job done.

+Areas of interest:

+    Performance optimization

+    Machine vision and diagnostics

+    Developer tooling

+    Real-time data systems

+Current side projects:

+    Plug-and-play automation tools

+    Faster, smarter CI/CD setups

+    Applying computer vision outside of manufacturing

+If you're into any of that, feel free to check out my repos or sponsor my work.
+Let’s build something useful.